nunososorio/Pfalciparum-ReducedACT-Susceptibility/README.md

 We used custom Python code (version 3.10.12) to analyze the SNPs present in the P. falciparum genome sequencing data.
 For drug resistance-related SNPs, we manually curated a list of genes from the literature review.
 For phylogeographic informative SNPs, we used the list from malaria-db GitHub repository, which contains SNPs that indicate the geographic origin of the parasite strains.
 We used scikit-allel (version 1.3.7) for efficient reading of the VCF file containing our sample's variant calls.
 We also used pandas (version 2.1.1) and numpy (version 1.25.2) for data manipulation and visualization.

 ### Analysis of the "Pf7 Dataset"
-We used the zarr version of the "Pf7 dataset" from the MalariaGEN P. falciparum Community Project, which can be accessed at ftp://ngs.sanger.ac.uk/production/malaria/Resource/34/Pf7.zarr.zip.
+We used the "Pf7 dataset" from the MalariaGEN P. falciparum Community Project, which can be accessed at ftp://ngs.sanger.ac.uk/production/malaria/Resource/34/Pf7.zarr.zip or from the malariagen_data python library.
 This dataset contains genotype calls on 10,145,661 SNPs and short indels across 20,864 samples from 33 countries, structured in an xarray format.
 Out of the 16,203 whole-genome sequencing samples that passed MalariaGEN's quality control measures, we selected a subset of 10,348 samples that had an Fws value of ≥ 0.95.
 The Fws values for all samples were retrieved from https://www.malariagen.net/sites/default/files/Pf7_fws.txt.
-We used custom Python code and xarray (version: 2023.8.0) to select the samples and specific coordinates of interest (chromosome and genomic position).
+We used custom Python code to select the samples and specific coordinates of interest (chromosome and genomic position).
 The population annotation for each sample was obtained from https://www.malariagen.net/sites/default/files/Pf7_samples.txt.
 We calculated the percentage of the alternative allele for each population.

 ## Data
 - **GATK_ins**: This directory houses the input files required for the Genome Analysis Toolkit (GATK), a software package designed for the analysis of high-throughput sequencing data.
 It includes various formats of the reference genome (Pf3D7_all_v3), along with scripts and configuration files.